 The Job of a Probate Lawyer

-A probate lawyer also called an estate or trust lawyer, is a member of the legal profession who practices in the area of estate planning and trusts.
+In Monmouth County, New Jersey, an estate lawyer also called an estate or trust lawyer, is a member of the legal profession who practices in the area of estate planning and trusts.
 They help with administering estates (or “administrators,” if there isn’t a will).
 They also give advice on wills and living trusts to their clients.

 The Job of a probate lawyer usually depends on whether or not the client has a drafted will before they passed away.